Peel Hunt Reaffirms “Buy” Rating for Newriver Reit (LON:NRR)

-Peel Hunt reiterated their buy rating on shares of Newriver Reit (LON:NRR) in a research report sent to investors on Tuesday, Digital Look reports.
-The brokerage currently has a GBX 225 ($2.96) price target on the real estate investment trust’s stock.
+Peel Hunt reissued their buy rating on shares of Newriver Reit (LON:NRR) in a report published on Wednesday, LSE.Co.UK reports.
+They currently have a GBX 225 ($2.96) price objective on the real estate investment trust’s stock.

 About Newriver Reit